hugang/auto-test/doc/commands.md

 <hr>

+## calc.js [〇]

+calculate the ES5 syntax expression, and store the result to a variable.

+- arguments
+  - expression(target): The expression to calculate.
+  - variable name(value): The name of the variable without brackets.

-## calc [〇]
+## calc.ql [〇]

-calculate the expression, and store the result to a variable. see https://github.com/alibaba/QLExpress
+calculate the ql expression, and store the result to a variable. see https://github.com/alibaba/QLExpress

 - arguments
   - expression(target): The expression to calculate.
   - variable name(value): The name of the variable without brackets.

 ## call api [〇]